PNS-PS5-1819/Sujet-du-Projet/steps/0_setup.md

 ## Understanding the architecture

-Your project contains intially the following files:
+Your project contains initially the following files:

 ```
 azrael:skeleton mosser$ tree -a -I '.git*' .